86Box/docs/settings/display.rst

 Emulate a **3dfx Voodoo** add-on 3D accelerator, connected to both the PCI bus and the video card selected above.

+.. note:: The **Voodoo Banshee** and **Voodoo 3** are independent video cards, which are not found here; they must be selected on the :ref:`settings/display:Video` box above, and this Voodoo Graphics option **must be disabled**.
+For these cards, the *Configure* button next to the :ref:`settings/display:Video` box provides similar settings to the ones listed below.

 The *Configure* button provides the following settings:

 * **Voodoo type:** type of Voodoo card to emulate.